ssetem/ot-discovery-nodejs/README.md

 Once *announced*, the service must continually reannounce.
 The disco-client reannounces every 10 seconds.

 It is possible and indeed sometimes necessary to announce in multiple regions.
 When announcing in multiple regions, describe the `homeRegion`.
 This is the name of the region the server is physically hosted in.
-For example, it is possible to announce in the `discovery-sc` region that a service is available, but hosted in `discovery-uswest2`.
+For example, it is possible to announce in the `prod-sc` region that a service is available, but hosted in `prod-uswest2`.

 #### Good design practices